Tribal Operations & Family Services

 Burial Assistance: This Nationwide program allows $1,500.00 payment toward the burial expenses of a tribal member.
 An application, death certificate and itemized funeral bill are required.

-Winter School Clothing: Effective December 1, 2012 through March 1, 2013, a $100.00 clothing allowance is provided to tribal members age pre-K through the 12th grade.
-No income guidelines apply: 200 mile radius.
+Winter School Clothing: Effective December 1, 2013 through March 1, 2014, a $100.00 clothing allowance is provided to tribal members age pre-K through the 12th grade.
+No income guidelines apply: Must reside in the states of Oklahoma, Missouri, Arkansas and Kansas.

 If you have any questions pertaining to the tribal programs listed above, please do not hesitate to contact us.
 Certain radius and income restrictions do apply.
 Please watch for new and improved social service program announcements.
 The Nation is continuing to expand services to meet the needs of our tribal citizens.